Skip to main content

 In the screenshot below, we can see the result of running this example launch file.
 Both driver nodes are executed in the same terminal, and their output is interleaved with labels to identify which node is printing which lines.
 In the other terminal, we can see the two nodes publishing to their topics.

-Launch Screenshot
+Launch screenshot

 Take a look here for the official tutorial on creating launch files.